MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/arc-vm-networking.md

 > [!NOTE]
 > VM addresses IP-2 and IP-3 are alternated for each update of the Arc Resource Bridge.

-## Arc VM networking
+## Virtual network for Arc VMs

-VMs created through Azure Arc get their network configuration from the virtual network created on the Azure Stack HCI cluster.
+VMs deployed from the Azure Arc management plane get their network configuration from the virtual network created on the Azure Stack HCI cluster.
 This virtual network consists of the following:

 - **VM switch** – The virtual switch that is available on every host of the Azure Stack HCI cluster.
 This switch is mandatory for creating virtual NICs for the Arc VMs on the Azure Stack HCI cluster.
 - **vLAN ID** – The vLAN ID on which the VM traffic is isolated.
 This is an optional parameter and can be used irrespective of the IP allocation method used.